safespring/web/content/en/services/containerplatform-new.md

 - **Cost-Effective Pricing**: Billed per hour, our platform allows you to scale cost-efficiently with flexible pay-as-you-go options.
 - **High Performance**: Built on Safespring Compute, the platform guarantees reliable, low-latency infrastructure for uninterrupted operations.
 - **EU Compliance & Security**: Enjoy GDPR-compliant infrastructure with digital sovereignty for sensitive workloads.
-- **Ready for Integration**: Out-of-the-box support for CI/CD pipelines, monitoring, and logging to streamline your operations.
+- **Comming 2026: Integration**: Out-of-the-box support for CI/CD pipelines, monitoring, and logging to streamline your operations.

 By managing the IaaS and PaaS layers, we empower you to focus on developing and deploying your applications, with Safespring taking care of the infrastructure and compliance.